jedisct1/minicsv/README.markdown

     printf("Remainder: [%s]\n", r);

-`minicsv_parse_line()` fills up to `cols_max` pointers in `cols`, and returns the actual number of colums in `cols_count`, then returns a pointer to the next row.
+`minicsv_parse_line()` fills up to `cols_max` pointers in `cols`, and returns the actual number of colums in `cols_count`, as well as a pointer to the next row.
+Or a pointer to '\0' if there is nothing else to parse.

     char * minicsv_parse_line(char * const buf, char ** const cols,
                               size_t * const cols_count_p, const size_t cols_max);